Arunliverpool/data-mining/README.md

 ** Change CV to 10?

-Short answer: you don’t need to.
 Five folds is perfectly acceptable and common for this level.
 Going to 10:
-Pros: slightly tighter estimate (lower standard error).
+- Pros: slightly tighter estimate (lower standard error).
         With your fold std ≈ 0.0143, the standard error of the mean is

         5-fold: ~0.0143/√5 ≈ 0.0064
         10-fold: ~0.0143/√10 ≈ 0.0045

 That’s a small stability gain.

-Cons: ~2× runtime everywhere (preprocess scans + every model grid).
+- Cons: ~2× runtime everywhere (preprocess scans + every model grid).
         No guarantee it changes your ranking or your final score in a meaningful way.
 ---

 ## Environment description